Banana Bread Recipe

 Just like my friend The Amateur Gourmet Adam, who posted about his recipe tweaking habit recently, I’m not one to leave a perfectly good recipe alone.
 Even when it comes to something so simple, and so seemingly perfect, I rarely could stop myself from tweaking it a little.
 At times the results of my tinkering are disastrous – Dorie Greenspan’s perfectly innocent French Yogurt Cake recipe I played with yesterday was one, but that story’s for another time.
 At other times, however, I ended up with something like this Banana Bread, which I think – rather ungrammatically I might add – is a more perfect version of an already perfect recipe.

-I first saw the recipe at Deb’s delicious blog Smitten Kitchen.
-The recipe was alarmingly simple.
+I first saw the Banana Bread recipe on Deb’s delicious blog Smitten Kitchen.
+The Banana Bread recipe was alarmingly simple.
 First, you mash up your banana, then stir in butter, egg, sugar, baking soda, and salt.
 Oh, yes, and flour.
 By hand.
 No fancy kitchen implements are required.
 That simple.

 It was also rather flat and one-note, lacking acidity to support the cloying sweetness.
 For this, I’m not sure if it’s the flaw of the recipe or it’s the fault of the modern-day bananas engineered to be pretty much all sugar in a tabular form.
 (You noticed this too, yes, I cannot possibly be the only one.)

-So, I set out to tinker with the recipe a little.
+So, I set out to tinker with the banana bread recipe a little.

 Adding acidity is easy enough, just a spoonful or two of sour cream or yogurt should do.
 But then, one thing led to another, and now I ended up with a recipe with a shot of espresso and a glug or two of Jameson whiskey in it.
 I don’t know, maybe it was a morning after a rather fun night out, so, you know, hair of the dog and all that.